First Alert for Storms Sunday

 Download the First Alert Weather app for custom alerts.

-Saturday was a beautiful day and we stay nice and quiet into the evening.
-Temperatures drop into the 50s overnight with a mostly clear sky early.
-Cloud build in after midnight ahead of an early round of storms.

-Sunday starts with a round of rain and thunderstorms in the morning, rolling in well ahead of a new cold front.
-This line could pack some gusty winds and frequent lightning, but it’s a second round of developing storms in the afternoon that pose a greater risk for severe weather.
-Tornado potential is low, with damaging winds and hail as the main concerns.
-As with today, make sure to stay weather aware and be ready to head indoors if storms roll your way.
+A cold front is moving through the area Sunday afternoon bringing isolated to widely scattered storms with it.
+Not every see these storms, but any storms that do develop have the potential to pack a punch.
+The good news is the tornado potential is low, but damaging winds as the main concern.
+Heavy downpours and cloud to ground lightning are also concerns so if one of these storms moves over your area be ready to head indoors.
 Highs Sunday are in the low to mid 70s.

+Behind the front, gusty winds develop even as things dry out.
+Monday and Tuesday winds gust to 40 mph in the Upstate and even as high as 50 mph in the mountains.
+Combined with low humidity at points, there is some fire danger concerns so try to avoid burning until later in the week.

-From there, we settle into a prolonged stretch of beautiful weather next week.
-Mostly sunny skies carry us all the way through Friday with highs warming from the 60s and 70s on Monday, to upper 70s and low 80s by midweek.
+Mostly sunny skies carry us all the way through Thursday with highs warming from mid 60s to low 70s on Monday, to upper 70s and low 80s by midweek.
+Rain chances return Friday into the weekend but timing and the amount of rain are still in question, so for now, we watch and wait.

 Copyright 2023 WHNS.
 All rights reserved.